Method Comparison at a Glance

 Before You Start

-Regardless of method, every great tri tip cook starts with three things.
-First, pull the meat from the fridge 45 minutes to an hour before cooking so it reaches room temperature.
-Cold meat cooks unevenly — the outside overcooks before the center catches up.
-Second, make sure the surface is dry.
-Pat it down with paper towels after seasoning if there’s any moisture.
-Dry surfaces sear; wet surfaces steam.
-Third, have an instant-read thermometer ready.
-Tri tip is a lean cut and the window between medium-rare and overcooked is narrow.
+Pull the meat from the fridge 45 minutes to an hour before it hits the heat.
+Cold meat cooks unevenly - the outside overcooks before the center catches up.
+Pat the surface dry with paper towels.
+Dry surfaces sear.
+Wet surfaces steam.
+And keep an instant-read thermometer within arm’s reach.
+Tri tip is lean enough that the window between medium-rare and overcooked is about 5 degrees.
 Cook to temperature, not to time.

 Target Temperatures